geekpnx/django_project_structure/README.md

 ## **STEP 1**

-- After you cloned the repo, go inside the folder 'django_porject_stucture' and remove '.git' folder, because later you might want to create github repository related to your own project name.
+- After you cloned the repo, go inside the folder **django_porject_stucture** and remove **.git** folder, because later you might want to create github repository related to your own project name.

 	- With the command: